New Constructions and Characterizations of Flat and Almost Flat Grassmannian Fusion Frames: Integrality Conditions

-Another integrality condition is as follows. \begin{thm} Let the columns of $\sqrt{k} L \in M(\bF,k,n)$ be a tight frame with entries which are all $q$th roots of unity with $q = p^s$, $p$ prime.
-Then the following hold. \begin{itemize} \item \cite{STDH07} $p$ divides $n$; \item \cite{KaPa03} If $q=2$, then $k=n=2$ or $4$ divides $n$. \end{itemize} \end{thm} The statement of [Theorem 20] in \cite{STDH07} includes the columns of $\sqrt{k} L$ being an ETF as a hypothesis, but the proof only uses the fact that the columns form a tight frame.
+Another integrality condition is as follows. \begin{thm} Let $\{\cW_i\}_{i=1}^n \in \FF(\bF^k,m,n)$.
+For each $i \in [n]$, fix an orthonormal basis of $\cW_i$ and set the basis elements to be the columns of the matrix $L_i$.
+If for all $i \in [n]$ the entries of $\sqrt{k} L_i$ are all $q$th roots of unity with $q = p^s$, $p$ prime, then the following hold. \begin{itemize} \item \cite[Theorem 20]{STDH07} $p$ divides $nm$; \item \cite{Massey1993,KaPa03} If $q=2$, then $4$ divides $nm$, $k=nm=2$, or trivially $k=nm=1$. \end{itemize} \end{thm} The statement of [Theorem 20] in \cite{STDH07} includes the hypothesis that the considered system is an equiangular tight frame; however, that restriction is not used at all in the proof.
 One can always form a flat, real tight frame (i.e., $q=2$) by removing rows of a Hadamard matrix and appropriately scaling.
-An $n\times n$ Hadamard matrix only exists if $n =2$ or $4$ divides $n$ \cite{HadMat}.
-Theorem~\ref{thm:int2a} tells us that we can only form real, flat tight frames with dimensions that suggest they could have came from a Hadamard matrix.\\

-\textbf{Question}: Must the analysis operator of each real, flat tight frame be an appropriately scaled submatrix of a Hadamard matrix?\\
+An $n\times n$ Hadamard matrix only exists if $n =2$ or $4$ divides $n$ (see, e.g., \cite{HadMat}).
+Theorem~\ref{thm:int2a} tells us that we can only form real, flat tight frames with dimensions that suggest they could have come from a Hadamard matrix.\\ \begin{conj} Real, flat tight frames must come from an appropriately scaled submatrix of a Hadamard matrix. \end{conj} In the non-redundant case of real equal-norm flat orthonormal bases, the conjecture is trivially true as that is the definition of a Hadamard matrix.

-\begin{cor} Let $\{\cW_i\}_{i=1}^n$ be a tight fusion frame of $n$ $m$-dimensional subspaces of $\bF^k$.
-For each $i \in [n]$, fix an ONB of $\cW_i$ and set the basis elements to be the columns of the matrix $L_i$.
-If for all $i \in [n]$ the entries of $\sqrt{k} L_i$ are $q$th roots of unity for some $q =p^s$ with $p$ prime, then $p$ divides $mn$. \end{cor} \begin{proof} This follows form Theorem~\ref{thm:int2a} and Theorem~\ref{thm:ff}. \end{proof}

-The specific examples of flat equichordal fusion frames constructed via semiregular divisible difference sets which we have thus far explicitly computed have not been equiisoclinic.
-Thus, one would hope to be able to use the integrality condition Corollary~\ref{cor:inteqio} to show that fusion frames with the same parameters cannot be flat and equiisoclinic.
-However for the class of semiregular difference sets found in [Theorem 2.3.6] of \cite{Pott} with parameters